BorgXQ/blackjack-optimizer/README.md

 ### Run Simulation and Analysis

-The second part of this project is the simulated blackjack environment that runs for many episodes while the reinforcement learning model learns the "best" outcomes.
+The second part of this project is the simulated Blackjack environment that runs for many episodes while the reinforcement learning model learns the "best" outcomes.
 The following code generates multiple instances of each full training and evaluation cycles:

 ```bash
 python batch_runner.py --runs 25